postgresml/postgresml/pgml-docs/docs/guides/hyperparameters.md

 ## Hyperparameter Search
 This grid search will train `len(max_depth) * len(n_estimators) * len(learning_rate) = 6 * 4 * 4 = 96` combinations to compare all possible permutations of the `search_params`.
 It takes a couple of minutes on my computer, but you can delete some values if you want to speed things up.
-I like to watch all cores operate at 100% utilization in a seperate terminal with htop.
+I like to watch all cores operate at 100% utilization in a separate terminal with `htop`.

 === "SQL"